KoenZomers/RingApi/README.md

 - Retrieve the event history of your Ring devices
 - Download the movie recording of the event of your Ring devices
 - Share a recorded event
+- Download and refresh the latest snapshot from a Ring doorbell

 ## Feedback